 Financial institutions must continue to offer mobile customer service solutions.

 California’s 1st United Services Credit Union is also worth mentioning.
-They recently deployed a mobile app for iPhone and Android that includes visual IVR and pre-call questions, which help with caller identification.
+They recently deployed a mobile app for iPhone and Android that includes Web Call-Backs (formerly Visual IVR) and pre-call questions, which help with caller identification.
 Because they used Fonolo’s cloud-based platform, the deployment was very rapid and achieved positive ROI within 60 days.
 (This video shows you that mobile interface in action or you can read the full case study here.)